neuvector/kubernetes-cis-benchmark/README.md

 This set of scripts can be used to check the Kubernetes installation against the best-practices.
 They are inspired by CIS Kubernetes 1.6 Benchmark.

-These scripts are devided into the set to run on the Kubernetes master nodes and the set to run on the worker nodes.
+These scripts are devided into the set to run on the Kubernetes master nodes, worker nodes and federation nodes.

 On the master nodes,
 ```